Didier Drogba

-In July 2004, Drogba moved to Premier League club Chelsea for £24 million, making him the most expensive Ivorian player of all time.
-In his debut season, he helped Chelsea win their first league title in 50 years along with another Premier League title a year later.
-He was named in the 2007 FIFA World XI.
-In March 2012, he became the first African player to score 100 Premier League goals.
-Two months later, he scored in Chelsea's 2012 FA Cup Final win over Liverpool to become the first player to score in four FA Cup finals.
-He also played in the 2012 UEFA Champions League Final, where he scored an 88th-minute equaliser and the winning penalty in the penalty shootout against Bayern Munich.
-After spending six months with Chinese club Shanghai Shenhua, he moved to Turkish club Galatasaray, where he scored the winning goal in the final of the 2013 Turkish Super Cup.
-Drogba returned to Chelsea in July 2014.
-With a record of scoring 10 goals in 10 finals, Drogba is referred to as the "ultimate big game player".
-He joined Canadian club Montreal Impact in 2015 as a designated player and played 41 matches over two seasons, scoring 23 goals.
-Drogba became a player and owner of Phoenix Rising in the United Soccer League in 2017 and retired a year later at the age of 40.
-On 21 April 2022, he was inducted into the Premier League Hall of Fame.
+In March 2012, Drogba became the first African player to score 100 Premier League goals.
+Two months later, he scored in Chelsea's 2012 FA Cup final win over Liverpool to become the first player to score in four FA Cup finals.
+He also played in the 2012 UEFA Champions League final, where he scored an 88th-minute equaliser and the winning penalty in the penalty shootout against Bayern Munich.
+After spending six months with Chinese club Shanghai Shenhua, he moved to Turkish club Galatasaray.
+Drogba returned to Chelsea in July 2014, featuring heavily as Chelsea won the 2014–15 Premier League title.
+He joined Canadian club Montreal Impact in 2015 as a designated player before becoming a player and owner of Phoenix Rising in the United Soccer League in 2017 and retired a year later at the age of 40.

 Drogba made his debut for Ivory Coast in 2002 and became the captain in 2006.
 He is the nation's all-time top goalscorer with 65 goals in 105 appearances.
 He led the Ivory Coast to the 2006 FIFA World Cup, their first appearance in the tournament, and scored their first goal.
 He captained Ivory Coast at the 2010 and 2014 FIFA World Cups.
 He led Ivory Coast to two Africa Cup of Nations finals in 2006 and 2012, though they lost on penalties on both occasions.
 On 8 August 2014, he announced his retirement from international football.